Tree Sale Program

 Tree list

-The September sale had 1000 trees available for purchase.
-Trees were sold on a first-come, first-served basis.
+Each sale has approximately 1000 trees available for purchase.
+Trees are sold on a first-come, first-served basis.
+Trees vary by sale.
+Varieties for upcoming sales will be listed in advance of each sale day.

 Photos may not depict exact variety.